VI.H. CURRENT COMMITTEES (rev. 3/2009)

 VI.H.19.
 MEMBERSHIP COMMITTEE

-The charge of the Membership Committee is to increase and diversify significantly MLA’s membership in all categories by reaching out to the broad range of populations we serve, as well as develop and implement an active and successful means of retaining current and future members by identifying and promoting the benefits and added value of membership in our Association. (rev. 2/2012)
+The charge of the Membership Committee is to increase and diversify significantly MLA’s membership in all categories by reaching out to the broad range of populations we serve, as well as develop and implement an active and successful means of retaining current and future members by identifying and promoting the benefits and added value of membership in our Association.
+The Reduced Registration Program Coordinator, the Conference Roommate Clearinghouse Coordinator, the Diversity Committee Chair, and the Publicity & Outreach Officer are ex-officio members of the Membership Committee. (rev. 2/2012, 5/2019)

 VI.H.20.
 ARCHIVES AND SPECIAL COLLECTIONS COMMITTEE